 - Full-mouth debridement to enable evaluation and diagnosis

-These are simply examples of services covered by dental insurance plans for seniors.
+These are simply examples of services covered by senior dental insurance.
 Be sure to check your dental policy for which, and how much, services are covered.

 What About Dental Discount Plans?